 For all Starter environments and Pro Integration environments, pushing your Git branch updates all settings and configurations dependent on these files.

-.magento.app.yaml—defines how to build and deploy Magento, including services, hooks, cron jobs, and more.
+.magento.app.yaml—defines how to build and deploy Magento, including user access, service mapping (relationships), hooks, cron jobs, and more.

 .magento.env.yaml—centralizes the management of build and deploy actions across all of your environments, including Pro Staging and Production, using environment variables.